bsn-si/figaro-cli/README.md

 ```

 #### Make payment
-After instantiate, before find couriers you need pay for request (This is part of the guarantee mechanism).
+Before searching for couriers you need to pay for this request (This is a part of the guarantee mechanism).

 _Disclaimer: this command automatically requests permission to withdraw funds from your wallet._